Amiga Forever by Cloanto

 • Advanced Configuration and Power Interface (ACPI) is as useful as it is distributed (e.g. in notebooks, motherboards, CPUs, batteries, etc.) and complex to support

-• New devices need a multitude of new drivers every month, for new chipsets, network standards (IPv6, WiFi 6, Bluetooth LE, 100 Gbit Ethernet, 5G, LTE, WiMax, etc.), for security (smart cards, biometrics, NFC, secure boot, etc.), wiring, interface and storage standards (USB-C, USB4, SATA, SAS, NVM Express, M.2, PCI Express, ExpressCard, FireWire, Thunderbolt 4, DisplayPort, SSD TRIM, etc.), boot environments (BIOS, EFI, UEFI, etc.), multimedia (8K/4K/3D Blu-ray, TV tuners, high-DPI displays, etc.), for new input devices, to support new printers, etc.
+• New devices need a multitude of new drivers every month, for new chipsets, network standards (IPv6, WiFi 7, Bluetooth LE, Matter, Thread, 100 Gbit Ethernet, 5G, LTE, WiMax, etc.), for security (smart cards, biometrics, NFC, secure boot, etc.), wiring, interface and storage standards (USB-C, USB4, SATA, SAS, NVM Express, M.2, PCI Express, ExpressCard, FireWire, Thunderbolt 4, DisplayPort, SSD TRIM, etc.), boot environments (BIOS, EFI, UEFI, etc.), multimedia (8K/4K/3D Blu-ray, TV tuners, high-DPI displays, etc.), for new input devices, to support new printers, etc.

 • "Intelligent" devices, tending to increase in number and sophistication as they decrease in size, require constantly new and updated driver and management software on the PC side